Skip to main content

 27| assert resource.id == patient_id,

-Now you can get information about the current object
+In the debugger you can get information about the current object:

 (ruby:remote) self.id